askcs/ask-vis/README.md

 # Ask-Vis

-This is an   angular service wrapper for Almende / [vis](https://github.com/almende/vis/) project.
+This is an   angular service wrapper for Almende/[Vis](https://github.com/almende/vis/) project.